What is a disc protrusion?

 The specialist examines, among others, the reflexes of the patient, his mobility and sensitivity to various stimuli.
 For a clear diagnosis, physicians will use usually also imaging techniques.
 The MRI shows clearly the bulge, its size, location and degree of degeneration.
 In addition, other changes in neural structure can be accurately estimated (nerve root compression, myelopathy, cysts, bone wear (osteochondrosis), neuroforminal stenosis and others).

 Good news!
-Surgery, in most cases, is not necessary.
+Surgery, in most cases, is not necessary, because there are several other treatments available for the disc protrusion.
 Your specialist will recommend you various available conservative therapeutic approaches.
 These include: medical pain therapy, injections including PRT (peri-radicular therapy = injection near the nerve root with analgesics and / or cortisone preparations), infiltration, infusions, exercise, manual therapy, osteopathy, acupuncture, heat and electrotherapy.
 If these therapies do not provide adequate or permanent relief, minimally invasive treatments, such as percutaneous nucleotomy (PN), percutaneous laser disc decompression (PLDD), can shrink or eradicate the protrusions.
 To treat the almost always accompanying degeneration is the intervertebral disc-cell transplantation (DCT = Disc Cells Transplantation), as well as other therapies.

-Prognosis - your doctor within is going to tell you which exercises are good for your case
+Prognosis - your doctor within is going to tell you which exercises are good for you

 You have good chances!
 However, it is advisable to do something for your own health – It is good to act on your own responsibility.
 A bit of advice for your pain-free future: Stop straining your spine and do sports!
 Obviously, not every sport is good enough.
 As preventive measures, the ideal ones are: swimming, cycling, water aerobics, since the joints are only minimally loaded.
 Yoga and Pilates are considered a miracle cure for disc problems - try it carefully and trust your doctor.